 The five outcomes for every child matters are:

-stay safe - looking after the children's welfare and ensuring a safe environment be healthy - safeguarding and promoting children's health and well-being enjoy and achieve - supporting the children in their learning and development make a positive contribution - working together with parents and encouraging children to play a beneficial part in their nursery and wider community organisation - ensuring all government policies, procedures and practices are strictly followed
+Staying safe - looking after the children's welfare and ensuring a safe environment Be healthy - safeguarding and promoting children's health and well-being Enjoying and achieving - supporting the children in their learning and development Make a positive contribution - working together with parents and encouraging children to play a beneficial part in their nursery and wider community Organisation (Achievingeconomic wellbeing) - ensuring all government policies, procedures and practices are strictly followed

 The five outcomes above are under pinned throughout all our safeguarding policies.

 Safeguarding Policy Safeguarding responsibility policy/ code of conduct Whistle Blowing Allegations against staff Child Protection Stay safe